-Sorry - This camp is full
+Sorry - Registration for this camp is currently unavailable

 In 2007, Marina took a ½ day parenting workshop with Bay Area NVC.
 There was something about the Teacher and the warmth of the group that said “I want to learn more!”.
 She discovered mindfulness on this NVC journey and realized the importance of presence, awareness, and non-judgment.
 Mindfulness has been the foundational practice for Marina in cultivating the awareness that leads to more self-connection, and to a deeper knowing of what matters in any given situation.
 During times of struggle, self compassion has taught her how to replace the self critical voice with a much gentler and kinder voice.

 Marina serves as the Wellness Coordinator for Saratoga High School.
 She is a certified Mindfulness Instructor with Mindful Schools, and a Teacher in Training with Making Friends with Yourself: A Mindful Self-Compassion Program for Teens.

 Marina is grateful to be part of Family Heart Camp because it is an extension of the work, the tools, and the values that are so important to her.
 The joy comes from having an opportunity to spend quality time with families and to focus on what is really important.